 2.4.3 Ad-libitum Animal Sampling

-The behavior of individual chimpanzees that appeared relevant to the study were recorded.
+The behavior of individual chimpanzees that appeared relevant to the study was recorded.
 These were very significant at the initial phase of the study, especially during the reconnaissance observations.
-Consequently, the researcher recorded the behaviors of individuals or groups he encountered, with little or no reference to specific individual chimpanzees.
-This too was a good method for initial observations.
+Consequently, the researcher recorded the behaviors of individuals or groups encountered, with little or no reference to specific individual chimpanzees.
+This, too, was a good method for initial observations.
 It is more of an opportunistic sampling with no restraints (Lehner, 1991).

-2.4.4 All-Occurrences Animal Sampling
+2.4.4 All-Occurrences Animal Sampling.

 The researcher selected a few specific behavioral events, such as the environmental enrichment activities and feeding, and recorded every occurrence of those behaviors within the chimpanzees’ community (such as the occurrence of grooming, chasing, and others).
 This technique was significant in determining the rate, frequency, or synchrony of occurrence of specific behaviors of the chimpanzees.
 The observations made were meant to make a complete record of every occurrence of more predetermined behaviors such as grooming, mating, displaying, closeness, and cooperation (sharing of food) for every individual (Crockett, 1991).

+Data analysis

 RESULTS